edibletoe/Teamkill-Maps/README.md

 Texture Path - Select the folder you used for your custom textures Create File (on/off button) - clicking this should start the packing, but this is currently a bit jank.
 If the checkmark stays on forever or the output  console at the bottom seemingly does nothing, close the exporter.tscn scene and reopen it, and it should eventually behave. --  It'll be improved soon enough :)

-Exported files can be found in "exports" folder, and you should be able to plop this .pck file right into your "textures" folder in Teamkill, alongside your .map file you've made in Trenchbroom
+Exported files can be found in "exports" folder, and you should be able to plop this .pck file right into your "textures" folder in Teamkill, alongside your .map file you've made in Trenchbroom (into "maps")